tosdr/tosback-versions/Grammarly/Privacy Policy.md

 The Federal Trade Commission has jurisdiction over Grammarly’s compliance with the Privacy Shield.

-For EEA and Swiss users
+For EEA, Swiss, and UK users

 Grammarly uses, processes, and stores Personal Data, including what is listed in the “What Information does Grammarly collect about me?” section, as necessary to perform our contract with you, and based on our legitimate interests in order to provide the Services.
 We rely on your consent to process Personal Data to send promotional emails and to place cookies on your devices.
 In some cases, Grammarly may process Personal Data pursuant to legal obligation or to protect your vital interests or those of another person.

 What rights do I have, and how can I exercise them?

-Individuals located in the European Economic Area (EEA) and Switzerland have certain rights in respect to their personal information, including the right to access, correct, or delete Personal Data we process through your use of the Site, Software, and/or Services.
-If you’re a user based in the EEA or Switzerland, you can:
+Individuals located in the European Economic Area (EEA), Switzerland, and the UK have certain rights in respect to their personal information, including the right to access, correct, or delete Personal Data we process through your use of the Site, Software, and/or Services.
+If you’re a user based in the EEA, Switzerland, or the UK, you can:

 *   Request a Personal Data report by submitting a support ticket through this link.
 This report will include the Personal Data we have about you, provided to you in a structured, commonly used, and portable format.
 You must be signed into your Grammarly account to submit this request.
 Please note that Grammarly may request additional information from you to verify your identity before we disclose any information.